volodymyrhudyma/blog/content/blog/2020-06-16-typescript-type-vs-interface-whats-the-difference.md

 ---
-title: Typescript "type" vs "interface".
-What's the difference?
+title: Typescript "Type" vs, "Interface".
+What Is The Difference?
 tag:
   - JavaScript
+promote: false
 metaDescription: Type vs. Interface in TypeScript.
 What is the difference between them?
 Even if you are familiar with both of them, the answer might not be obvious.